MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 Gathering information by posing questions is one of the main ways a bot interacts with users.
 The dialogs library provides useful built-in features such as *prompt* classes that make it easy to ask questions and validate the response to make sure it matches a specific data type or meets custom validation rules.

 You can manage simple and complex conversation flows using the dialogs library.
 In a simple interaction, the bot runs through a fixed sequence of steps, and the conversation finishes.
-In general, a dialog is useful when the bot needs to gather information from the user.
-This topic details how to implement simple conversation flow by creating prompts and calling them from a waterfall dialog.
+A dialog is useful when the bot needs to gather information from the user.

+This article shows how to implement simple conversation flow by creating prompts and calling them from a waterfall dialog.

 > [!TIP]
 > For examples of how to write your own prompts without using the dialogs library, see the [Create your own prompts to gather user input](bot-builder-primitive-prompts.md) article.